Here are some frequently asked questions about results after a biopsy or excision at our clinics:

 I have been told I have an abnormal result.
 What if I wish to just obtain the result without further discussion with a Doctor about its implications?

-This is a very difficult situation for us as Doctors who have performed the biopsy/test.
-We are bound medicolegally with an obligation, in particular in the cancer field.
-We hope the following facts will explain why:
+This is a very difficult situation for doctors who have performed the biopsy.
+They are bound medicolegally with an obligation in particular in the cancer field to explain the implications of the result.
+We hope the following points will help explain:

-- We believe informed and knowledgeable patients should be able to take full control and responsibility of his/her result.
+- We believe informed and knowledgeable patients should be able to take full control and responsibility for his/her result.
 (If you are reading this you are likely to be informed)

-- But there are patients in the community who are less informed about health matters.
+- However, there are those in the community who are less informed about health matters.

-- The current medicolegal requirement states that ALL patients, regardless of their level of education and knowledge about health matters, can only be deemed as “informed” about an abnormal result after a suitably timed and documented consultation with a trained Doctor.
+- The current medicolegal requirement states that ALL patients, regardless of their level of education and knowledge, can only be deemed as “informed” about an abnormal result after a suitably documented consultation with a trained doctor.

 We are therefore unable to release an abnormal result prior to a properly conducted consultation.
 We will gladly provide such a copy to you at the consultation.
 Please request it at the time.